SpektraSystems/Lift-and-Shift-Applications-to-Azure/Hands-on-Lab.md

 1. Run the **App Service Migration Assistant** from you Start Menu.

-2. Select the default Web Site and click on Next button.
+2. Select the default Web Site and click on Next button.</br>
    ![The Select Top 1000 rows menu item is highlighted.](images/defau;t.png 'app service')

-3. Please make sure on **Assessment Report** blade it should be on success note, and click on next button.
+3. Please make sure on **Assessment Report** blade it should be on success note, and click on next button.</br>
    ![The Select Top 1000 rows menu item is highlighted.](images/dw.png 'app service')

-4. Click on **Copy Code & Open** it will open one browser window.
+4. Click on **Copy Code & Open** it will open one browser window.</br>
    ![The Select Top 1000 rows menu item is highlighted.](images/code.png 'code')

-5. Paste the code here and click on next and Enter you Azure credentials from you Lab Details Page.
+5. Paste the code here and click on next and Enter you Azure credentials from you Lab Details Page.</br>
    ![The Select Top 1000 rows menu item is highlighted.](images/code2.png 'Select Top 1000')

-6. You will see Azure App Service Migration Assistant Signed in page.
+6. You will see Azure App Service Migration Assistant Signed in page.</br>
    ![The Select Top 1000 rows menu item is highlighted.](images/signin.png 'Select Top 1000')

 7. Now select the subscription and click Use existing Resource Group and select **Lift-and-Shift-######** Enter your unique destination    Site Name.